Accessibility Projects Grants Applications Are Now Open!

-This year the grants have reopened again with a total of $450,000 available.
+This year the grants are reopening with a total of $450,000 available.
 BC-based not-for-profit organizations may apply for up to $40,000 for year-long community engagement projects that will support lasting change for people in BC living with disability.
 Projects will focus on one of the following objectives:

 • Accessible employment;